SwagLyrics/SwagLyrics-discord-bot/README.md

 # Swaglyrics-discord-bot
-A implementation of swaglyrics into discord bot
+A implementation of swaglyrics into discord bot.
+When you listen to music on spotify, this bot will print you the lyrics.
+All automatic!

 # Usage